JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_37.md

 [^1201]: 286:1 Or, ‘with the priority in the Yasnas, (we who are they) who abide.’

-[^1202]: 286:2 T_e_m is interpolated; or shall we render: ‘We worship Him’ as in the F. with adverbial use as in the Greek, and often here?
+[^1202]: 286:2 T<i>e</i>m is interpolated; or shall we render: ‘We worship Him’ as in the F. with adverbial use as in the Greek, and often here?